near/community/meetings/infra.md

 ### Discussion

 We hardcode bootnodes into config.json.
 We don't know ip addresses of nodes before they are provisioned --> addressed by using static ip addresses

+## Nov 12th 2020
+### Weekly team updates:

+Sandi:
+- Betanet hardfork.
+Created a separate network with four validators and change the deployment pipeline
+- no color log flag for neard
+- debugging CI issue: some tests pass on CI but fail locally. `--no-cache` if turned on, then the test passes.

+Mario:
+- public backups for both testnet and mainnet
+- bridge tests & linter
+- testnet rpc issues: sometimes it gets timeout
+- coredumps

+### Discussion
+Want to do a hard fork on betanet whenever `PROTOCOL_VERSION` behind the nightly protocol feature flag is increased.
+Dump state and restart the network.
+Check if the variable has changed in the new commit.

+Rpc health check:
+1) switch load balancer health check to use /health endpoint
+2) release the PR that would mark nodes that are syncing to be not healthy

+Cherry-pick commits into the next release:
+1) no-color-log flag
+2) improved healthe check
+3) monitoring improvements

+One validator brought up an idea w.r.t centralized log collection service.
+We can use graylog for this.